Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Brief overview of ab initio downfolding

 where we sum over the number of Wannier states in the subspace and $w^{\mathbf{k}}_{ni}$ are the rotation matrices that take us from the plane-wave to the Wannier basis~\cite{Yoshimi2021}.
 The term $(1-T_{n'\mathbf{k}+\mathbf{q}}T_{n\mathbf{k}})$ excludes the screening of the states within the subspace, hence avoiding double-counting.
 In regular RPA, rather than cRPA, the polarizability is computed by setting $T_{n'\mathbf{k}+\mathbf{q}}T_{n\mathbf{k}}=0$.

-A common approximation to simplify the frequency dependence of the screened Coulomb interaction is to take the static limit $\omega=0$ in eqs.\,\eqref{eq:chi_crpa},\,\eqref{eq:eps_crpa} and\,\eqref{eq:w_crpa}.
-This is a significant simplification, as retaining the frequency dependence constitutes the problem of finding the eigenvalues of the downfolded Hamiltonian a non-linear one~\cite{canestraight2024renormalizationstatesquasiparticlesmanybody}, the accurate solution of which is an active area of research.
+A common approximation to simplify the frequency dependence of the screened Coulomb interaction is to take the static limit $\omega=0$ in eqs.\,\eqref{eq:w_crpa},\,\eqref{eq:eps_crpa} and\,\eqref{eq:chi_crpa}.
+This is a significant simplification; finding the eigenvalues of a downfolded Hamiltonian which includes frequency-dependence constitutes a non-linear problem~\cite{canestraight2024renormalizationstatesquasiparticlesmanybody}, the accurate solution of which is an active area of research.
 The static approximation can lead to both under-screening and over-screening of Coulomb interactions depending on the details of a given system~\cite{Romanova2023,PhysRevLett.132.076401}, nevertheless its simplicity and practicality has led to its widespread adoption.
 Our formalism for including phonon effects in \emph{ab initio} downfolding, as developed in the following Section\,\ref{phonon_screening}, includes the full frequency dependence of phonon screening, however, we will in some cases discuss the static limit in order to develop intuition, and to understand the impact of our approach on results similar to those reported in the literature.